Marusyk/DesignPatterns/README.md

 # DesignPatterns
-The project include examples of implementation of Design Patterns by GOF using C# and UML diagrams
+The project includes examples of implementation of Design Patterns by GOF using C# and UML diagrams